ajmolstad/ajmolstad.github.io/index.md

 Please feel free to contact me by email with any questions or comments about any of my work.

 ### Upcoming talks:
-- I will be speaking at CMStatistics on December 14th in Pisa, Italy.
+- Dec 15, 2018, 11th International Conference of the ERIC WG on CMStatistics, Pisa, Italy.